 To do so, GOP leaders have asked all House committees with any appropriations or authorization authority to report what cuts sequestration might cause to federal programs under their jurisdiction, GOP aides said.

-This article appears in the Nov.
-1, 2011, edition of National Journal Daily.
+This article appears in the November 1, 2011, edition of NJ Daily.